Skip to content

 • Price – What is the cost per Watt Hour (Price/Amps x battery voltage) – Example (Current Battleborn Price) – $874/1,200Wh = .73/Wh.
 Price is always a consideration for me, although not always the main priority.

 • BMS – This is where there are differences, but it is hard to know what many manufacturers are using.
 A good quality BMS can make or break a battery.
 Research the battery online.
-Ask questions in forums and even reach out to the manufacturer.
+Ask questions in forums and reach out to the manufacturer.

 • Safety Features – Most have comparable features, but check the manufacturer’s safety features before purchasing.